leocesar3dofficial/Note-taking/Tecnologia da Informação/Gestão e legislação/Metodologias/Agile Frameworks/Scrum.md

 1. **Sprint Planning**

-   - Características
+   - Características:
-     - Developers select items in the Product Backlog
+     - Developers select items in the Product Backlog.
-     - Timebox: maximum of eight hours for a one-month Sprint
+     - Timebox: maximum of eight hours for a one-month Sprint.
-   - Objetivos
+   - Objetivos:
-     - Define the Product Goal
+     - Define the Product Goal.

 2. **Daily scrums/meetings**